gclayburg/buildfarm/README.md

 $ ./bounce.sh
 ```

-This will take a while to download the docker base images and build our own images from those.
-While we are waiting, lets create a new development project that we can build with the buildfarm once it is ready.
-We will use the JHipster project to create our project.
+This will start the process of downloading, building and running all of the docker images that we need for BuildFarm.
+There are 9 total images here, so this will take a while to finish.
+While we are waiting, lets create a new development project that we can build with the BuildFarm once it is ready.
+We will use the [JHipster](https://jhipster.github.io/) to create our project.
 If you have not setup your system for JHipster, [follow those instructions first].
+You could choose to create your development project on the same Linux box where you are running BuildFarm, but that isn't necessary.
+It might be simpler to create the JHipster project on a laptop and run BuildFarm on a separate Linux server.

 In a new terminal session on your development workstation, type:
 ```console
 $ mkdir jhip-maven-mysql
 $ cd jhip-maven-mysql
 $ yo jhipster
 ```
 From here, you can follow the jhipster instructions to select what kind or project to create.
 For this quickstart, I chose to create a monolithic application using Maven, MySQL, and H2 in-memory database for development.
-Once JHipster has created your application, you can add our new project to git:
+Once JHipster has created your application, you can create a new git repository for it and add our new project like this:

 ```console
 $ git init